sourcebots/docs/content/robots/physical.md

 ## Ultrasound

-The forklift has many [ultrasound sensors](/api/ultrasound) attached to various points in the robot, here is the layout of the ultrasound sensors:
+The forklift has an [ultrasound sensor](/api/ultrasound) attached to the front of the robot.
+This sensor uses pin 4 as the trigger pin and 5 as the echo.

--